Coventry University collects winner accolade in Guardian University Awards

 As part of the Telepresence project, BA Theatre and Professional Practice staff at Coventry collaborated with Tampere University in Finland to create a unique ‘immersive space’ in order to explore theatre rehearsal and arts education.
 This space, created in both cities, uses cutting-edge technology, life-sized projection, high-speed internet connections and directional sound, giving the participants the illusion of occupying the same rehearsal room.

-Highlights of the project have been a unique ‘telepresence banquet’ and performance in support of Coventry’s successful bid to be the UK’s City of Culture for 2021 and a ground-breaking performance at the New World Symphony Centre, Miami, using a blend of live actors working in the USA in real time with motion-captured actors and musicians in Tampere, Finland.
+Highlights of the project have been a unique ‘telepresence banquet’ and performance and a ground-breaking performance at the New World Symphony Centre, Miami, using a blend of live actors working in the USA in real time with motion-captured actors and musicians in Tampere, Finland.

 Dr Tom Gorman, Assistant Professor, School of Media and Performing Arts, co-ordinated the project at Coventry University and says it highlights the importance of global collaboration in a year that has seen the COVID-19 pandemic rock the arts world.